 (Anodised Blue).
 I had to grind off the old serrated brake

-part and I welded a 4mm thick spacer in it's place to
+part and I welded a 4mm thick spacer in it's place, drilled

-the 12mm hole for the spindle was a few thou too small.
-I
+however the 12mm hole for the spindle was a few thou

-used a small diameter rotary carbide wheel to sand off
+too small.
+I used a small diameter rotary carbide wheel

-some material from inside the main mount to open up the
+to sand off some material from inside the main mount to